open-telemetry/opentelemetry-dotnet/README.md

 `.NET Framework 3.5 SP1`.
 Any exceptions to this are noted in the individual `README.md` files.

-## OpenTelemetry .NET and relation with vs .NET Activity API
+## OpenTelemetry .NET and relation with .NET Activity API

-OpenTelemetry .NET is a somewhat unique implementation of the OpenTelemetry project, as parts of the tracing API are incorporated directly in the .NET runtime itself. .NET runtime has provided a tracing API for a long time, via its `Activity` class, shipped as part of the nuget [System.Diagnostics.DiagnosticSource](https://www.nuget.org/packages/System.Diagnostics.DiagnosticSource/).
+OpenTelemetry .NET is a somewhat unique implementation of the OpenTelemetry project, as parts of the tracing API are incorporated directly into the .NET runtime itself. .NET runtime has provided a tracing API for a long time, via its `Activity` class, shipped as part of the nuget [System.Diagnostics.DiagnosticSource](https://www.nuget.org/packages/System.Diagnostics.DiagnosticSource/).